novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-73.md

 It started small, but now, not knowing his name in the industry was almost espionage-level ignorance.

-Because of this, even Son Joong-ui from 【Software Bank】 had announced that he would visit 【Jungle】 and meet Lee Hyun-woo in person.
+Because of this, even Son Jung-yi from 【Software Bank】 had announced that he would visit 【Jungle】 and meet Lee Hyun-woo in person.

 "I've scheduled the meeting for three days from now."

 The person handling the arrangement on behalf of Lee Hyun-woo was Kang Dong-ho.

-Of course, he must have spoken with Son Joong-ui's secretary.
+Of course, he must have spoken with Son Jung-yi's secretary.

 "Is he still in the U.S.?"

-"Son Joong-ui?
+"Son Jung-yi?
 No, he has returned to Japan.
 Judging by how he plans to come to Korea after just one day of rest, he seems to be in quite a hurry."

 "I see."